angular/angular/aio/content/guide/service-worker-getting-started.md

 <div class="alert is-helpful">
 Pay attention to two key points:

-1. The generated `ngsw-config.json` includes a limited list of cachable fonts and images extentions.
+1. The generated `ngsw-config.json` includes a limited list of cacheable fonts and images extensions.
 In some cases, you might want to modify the glob pattern to suit your needs.

 1. If `resourcesOutputPath` or `assets` paths are modified after the generation of configuration file, you need to change the paths manually in `ngsw-config.json`.
 </div>